xunih/dialogue-systems-1/Labs/Lab0.md

         yarn add xstate

 2. Follow this documentation: https://stately.ai/docs/xstate and
-   move the program logic in `counter.js` to a state chart:
+   move the program logic in `counter.ts` to a state chart:
    - Information about the counter is stored in the **context** of your state chart.
    - **Event** `INC` updates the counter.
 Clicking on the button should